un7c0rn/stopthevirus/react_front_end/README.md

 This is the page for route **http://localhost:8888/join-game/0H3RzPqfq4dnf47BSgve** used for joining an existing game.

-## Challenge submission page
+# Challenge submission page

 After running `netlify dev` in the **react_front_end** directory.
-This url will load the page **http://localhost:8888/challenge-submission/0044703947287/789632**.
-Please pay attention to the phone number and game ID in the URL.
+This url will load the page **http://localhost:8888/challenge-submission/[your phone number]/0H3RzPqfq4dnf47BSgve/2IADVgFgQ0lryWtxiMEr**.
+Please pay attention to the phone number, game ID and challenge ID in the URL.
 They are extracted on that page.
-If they are not present.
-Then do something?
-TBD.

 # Game info page

-This is the page for route **http://localhost:8888/game-info/0JnfIU9ke5gWO3TxXTt5** displays information about a game.
+This is the page for route **http://localhost:8888/game-info/0H3RzPqfq4dnf47BSgve** displays information about a game.

 # Create challenge page